Kapendev/parin/README.md

 ## Ideas

-If you notice anything missing or would like to contribute, feel free to create an [issue](https://github.com/Kapendev/parin/issues)!
+If you notice anything missing or want to contribute, feel free to open an [issue](https://github.com/Kapendev/parin/issues)!
 Most ideas are welcome, except ECS.

 ## Frequently Asked Questions